FWU-DE/fwu-kc-extensions/test/README.md

 ### How it's working

-The *Pairwise subject identifier* mapper always hashes the user's ID with a host and the configured salt.
+The *HMAC Pairwise subject identifier* mapper always hashes the user's ID with a host and the configured salt.
 This value is then mapped to the `sub` attribute in the returned token.
 Meaning, when two clients have the same host and salt, they will return the same `sub` for a given user ID.

 When no Sector identifier URI is configured for the mapper, the host of the valid redirect URIs configured in the client will be used.

 ### Testing

-The Keycloak is configured with two test users and four clients with *Pairwise subject identifier* mappers configured.
-The exact configuration of the mappers can be seen in the followin diagram.
+The Keycloak is configured with two test users and four clients with *HMAC Pairwise subject identifier* mappers configured.
+The exact configuration of the mappers can be seen in the following diagram.

 <img src="../docs/pseudo/test_setup.png" width="70%"/>